 3. Theme from The Dukes of Hazzard (Good Ol' Boys)

-This song became incredibly popular as the theme song to The Dukes of Hazzard and hit number one in 1980.
+This song became incredibly popular as the theme song to the Dukes of Hazzard and hit No. 1 in 1980.
 Jennings also provided narration for the show and even made an in-person appearance in the last season.

 2. "Luckenbach, Texas (Back to the Basics of Love)"

-1. "Mamas Don't Let Your Babies Grow Up to Be Cowboys"
+1. "Mammas Don't Let Your Babies Grow Up to Be Cowboys"